 SI.
-No. Particulars Approved for FY 2014-15 in MTR Order Claimed in truing up for FY 2014-15 1 O&M Expenses (one month) 31.00 34.97 2 Maintenance Spares (1% of Opening GFA) 36.00 31.33 3 Receivables 379.00 401.57 4 Less: Security Deposits from Consumers 665.00 (585.25) 5 Total Working Capital (218.00) (117.39) 6 Rate of Interest on Working Capital 14.45% 14.75% 7 Interest on Working Capital - -
+No. Particulars Approved for FY 2014-15 in MTR Order Claimed in truing up for FY 2014-15

+2 Maintenance spares (1% of opening GFA) 34.26

+3 Receivables 813.58

+4 Less: Security deposits from Consumers (958.47)

+5 Total working capital (88.94)

+6 Rate of interest on working capital 14.75%

+7 Interest on working capital - -

 The Commission has examined the computation of normative working capital and interest thereon under GERC (MYT) Regulations, 2011.
 Regulation 41.2 (b) specifies that interest shall be allowed at a rate equal to the State Bank Advance Rate (SBAR) as on 1st April of the Financial Year in which the petition is filed.
-While truing up for FY 2011-12, the Commission had decided to consider the interest rate as SBAR prevailing as on 1st April of the Financial Year for which truing up is being done, instead of 1st April of the Financial Year, in which petition is filed.
-The SBAR, as on

-1st April 2014, was 14.75%.
-The Commission, accordingly, takes into consideration the SBAR of 14.75% in computation of Interest in Working Capital for FY 2014-15.
+While truing up for FY 2011-12, the Commission had decided to consider the interest rate as SBAR prevailing as on 1st April of the Financial Year in which the petition was filed.
+The SBAR as on 1st April of the Financial Year in which the petition was filed.
+The SBAR as on 1st April of the Financial Year in which the petition was filed.
+The SBAR as on 1st April, 2014 was 14.75%.
+The Commission, accordingly, takes into consideration the SBAR of 14.75% in computation of Interest on Working Capital for FY 2014-15.

-The Commission has computed the Working Capital and interest thereon, as detailed in Table below:
+The Commission has computed the Working Capital and interest thereon, as detailed in the Table below: